Estimation and Inference in Boundary Discontinuity Designs: Location-Based Methods: Boundary Average Treatment Effect Curve

 \subsection{Implementation}

-The bivariate local polynomial estimator $\widehat{\tau}(\bx)$ and associated t-statistic $\widehat{\T}(\bx)$ is fully adaptive to kinks and other irregularities of the boundary $\B$.
-Therefore, it is straightforward to implement local and global bandwidth selectors based on Theorem \ref{thm: MSE 2d} and the discussion given above.
-In particular, replacing the (asymptotic) bias and variance constants, $B_\bx$ and $V_\bx$, with preliminary estimators, we obtain the feasible plug-in bandwidth selectors
+It is straightforward to implement local and global bandwidth selectors based on Theorem \ref{thm: MSE Expansions: Sharp BATEC}.
+In particular, replacing the leading bias and variance quantities, $B_\bx$ and $V_\bx$, with preliminary estimators, we obtain the feasible plug-in bandwidth selectors